-Another point to note, as shown in this study (Fig. 2d) and previously pointed in several other studies (Sonnentag et al. 2012; Keenan et al. 2014; Klosterman et al. 2014; Petach et al. 2014) is that GCC shows annual spikes during the spring followed by a rapid decline.
-The annual amplitude of GCC determined from the modelled time-series is generally smaller than the actual amplitude.
-In our study, GCC spikes are reached on day 121 on average over 2012-2018.
-They are not well captured by ADS model because they are delayed by about 10 days compared to the end of spring green-up stage determined from GCC-based EOS (end of spring season) phenological marker.
-GCC spikes are also reached 10 days before LAI reaches its maximum.
+Another point to note, as shown in this study (Fig. 2d) and previously pointed out in several other studies (Sonnentag et al., 2012; Keenan et al., 2014; Klosterman et al., 2014; Petach et al., 2014) is that GCC shows annual spikes during the spring followed by a rapid decline.
+The annual amplitude of GCC determined from the modeled time series is generally smaller than the actual amplitude.
+In our study, GCC spikes are reached on day 121 on average over 2012- 2018.
+They are not well captured by the ADS model because they are delayed by about 10 d compared to the end of the spring green-up stage determined from GCC-based EOS phenological marker.
+GCC spikes are also reached 10 d before LAI reaches its maximum.
 This result is consistent with Keenan et al. (2014).
-Based on intensive field measurements at canopy and leaf scales,

-- they observed a time lag of about two weeks between the canopy maximum LAI measured by LAI-2000 Plant Canopy Analyzer and GCC spikes.
-They concluded that GCC depends on leaf color and saturates faster than measured canopy LAI, that was explained by the oblique viewing angle of the camera which leads to a higher effective LAI.
-In the same study, they showed that GCC peaks were reached while main leaf traits (maximum leaf area, chlorophyll content, leaf mass area) continue - 400 their development.
-Similar results were also reported in Yang et al. (2014) and Liu et al. (2015) who showed that GCC peaks in spring were approximately 20 days earlier than the peak of the total chlorophyll concentration.
-In our study, on average, GCC spikes almost coincide with maximum fAPAR and CC (EOS) whereas these two variables are based on incoming, reflected and transmitted PAR measurements using hemispherical sensors and therefore are integrative of the whole canopy.
+Based on intensive field measurements at canopy and leaf scales, they observed a time lag of about 2 weeks between the canopy maximum LAI measured by an LAI-2000 plant canopy analyzer and GCC spikes.
+They concluded that GCC depends on leaf color and saturates faster than measured canopy LAI, which was explained by the oblique viewing angle of the camera, which leads to a higher effective LAI.
+In the same study, they showed that GCC peaks were reached while the main leaf traits (maximum leaf area, chlorophyll content, leaf mass area) continue their development.
+Similar results were also reported in Yang et al. (2014) and Liu et al. (2015), who showed that GCC peaks in spring were approximately 20 d earlier than the peak of the total chlorophyll concentration.
+In our study, on average, GCC spikes almost coincide with maximum f APAR and CC (EOS), whereas these two variables are based on incoming, reflected and transmitted PAR measurements using hemispherical sensors and therefore are integrative of the whole canopy.
 This result supports the hypothesis of a combined effect of canopy coloring and closure on GCC spikes.
-However, and contrary - 405 to LAI, which is estimated, in this study, only from incident and transmitted radiation, fAPAR and CC also additionally use reflected radiation.
-Therefore, they are also sensitive to changes of leaf color and other leaf traits during the spring.
-This may explain the good correspondence between the timings of GCC spikes and the timings of maximum of fAPAR and CC.
+However, and contrary to LAI, which is estimated, in this study, only from incident and transmitted radiation, f APAR and CC also additionally use reflected radiation.
+Therefore, they are also sensitive to changes in leaf color and other leaf traits during the spring.
+This may explain the good correspondence between the timings of GCC spikes and the timings of the maximum of f APAR and CC.

-4.2.
-Ability of NDVI to detect phenological transitions
+4.2 Ability of NDVI to detect phenological transitions

-Results also show that MOS and MOF of NDVI are good proxies of observed dates with MAD of about 3-4 days in spring over the whole period 2006-2018 and 5 days in autumn over 2011-2017 period.
-Estimates based on NDVI are also highly correlated with spring and autumn field phenological observations with an R of 0.88 and of 0.62, respectively.
-This reflects the ability of ground-based NDVI time-series to reproduce the interannual variability of phenology at this site (Figs. 3b and 4b).
-This potential has also been shown in previous studies, in evergreen and deciduous forest ecosystems in France, an evergreen tropical rain forest in French Guyana, an herbaceous savanna in Congo and a succession of three annual crops in

-415 Belgium (Soudani et al. 2012; Hmimina et al. 2013).
+Results also show that MOS and MOF of NDVI are good proxies of observed dates with an MAD of about 3-4 d in spring over the whole period 2006-2018 and 5 d in autumn over 2011-2017 period.
+Estimates based on NDVI are also highly correlated with spring and autumn field phenological observations with an R^2 of 0.88 and of 0.62, respectively.
+This reflects the ability of ground-based NDVI time series to reproduce the interannual variability of phenology at this site (Figs. 3b and 4b).
+This potential has also been shown in previous studies, in evergreen and deciduous forest ecosystems in France, an evergreen tropical rain forest in French Guyana, an herbaceous savanna in Congo and a succession of three annual crops in Belgium (Soudani et al., 2012; Hmimina et al., 2013).